The BEF Symplectic Form: A Lagrangian Perspective: Conclusion and outlook

 In this paper, we studied and analyzed the BEF proposal \cite{ Bernardes:2025uzg} from a Lagrangian viewpoint.
 We derived the BEF symplectic structure starting from an arbitrary \(L_\infty\)-Lagrangian within the covariant phase space formalism.
 The sigmoid function can be interpreted as effectively introducing a boundary by hand and provides a way to localize the degrees of freedom in non-local theories.

-Next, we established a precise relation between the BEF symplectic structure and the Barnich--Brandt symplectic form for general finite-derivative theories.
-In particular, we have shown that for theories with second-order equations of motion, the BEF symplectic structure coincides with the Barnich--Brandt symplectic form.
+Next, we established a precise relation between the BEF symplectic structure and the Barnich-Brandt symplectic form for general finite-derivative theories.
+In particular, we have shown that for theories with second-order equations of motion, the BEF symplectic structure coincides with the Barnich-Brandt symplectic form.
 This explains the emergence of the canonical corner term in general relativity within the BEF framework.

-The relation between the BEF and Barnich--Brandt constructions is not accidental: Both are defined via the equations of motion, and therefore invariant under ambiguities in the choice of Lagrangian and presymplectic potential.
+The relation between the BEF and Barnich-Brandt constructions is not accidental: Both are defined via the equations of motion, and therefore invariant under ambiguities in the choice of Lagrangian and pre-symplectic potential.
 It is natural to interpret the BEF construction as an infinite-derivative completion of the Barnich-Brandt homotopy construction of an invariant symplectic form.

 We also argue that the boundary contributions in the BEF symplectic form - specifically, those terms involving a single derivative of the sigmoid function that localize on the boundary - are potentially related to corner contributions, once appropriate boundary conditions are imposed.